IGLADI/AmICompatible/README.md

 git push origin feature/add-aws-support
 ```

-**Note:** Ensure you document your changes and update the README if necessary.
+> ℹ️ Ensure you document your changes and update the README if necessary.

 Open a PR on the main repository to merge your changes.

 Thank you for contributing to the open-source community!

 ## Troubleshooting

+### Terraform Apply Issues

 If you encounter any issues with terraform, this is most likely due to a mismatch between the tfstate file and the actual resources in the cloud.
 To fix this, you can delete the tfstate file **and** delete any resources that were created by the script manually.